 Representing Victims of Oil Field Accidents in Texas

 At the Law Offices of Pat Maloney, we have years of experience helping injured workers and surviving loved ones with oil field accident claims.
 Our personal injury lawyers can help you work through the laws and details of your case in the pursuit of fair recovery.
-Learn more about your specific oil field claim today by calling (210) 871-1384 or requesting your free consultation in San Antonio by filling out the online form on this page.
+Learn more about your specific oil field claim today by calling (210) 226-8888 or requesting your free consultation in San Antonio by filling out the online form on this page.